wootra/jotai-reloadable/README.md

 # jotai-reloadable

+## limitation

+this library is tested in jotai-v2. jotai-v1 has an issue that fails.

 ## Motivation

 loadable in jotai library is not re-loadable.
 I wanted to make it run again, but didn't have much luck